Skip to main content

 22 November 2021

-Business interruption, or BI cover, is one of the least well understood business insurance products1 and, particularly given the controversy around BI and COVID-19 claims, some businesses will be wondering whether BI is worth the premium.2
+Business interruption, or BI cover, is one of the least understood business insurance products.1 Given the controversy surrounding BI and COVID-19 claims, some businesses may be questioning whether BI is worth the premium.2

-For every business, decisions around whether to take out business interruption cover should start with a clear understanding of what BI insurance is, the risks it can cover, and how it works.
+For every business, decisions around whether to take out business interruption cover should start with a clear understanding of:

 What is business interruption insurance?